 Most plantar warts do not need treatment.
 But if warts cause you pain or spread, your doctor may recommend that you use an over-the-counter treatment.
-These include salicylic acid or duct tape.
+These include salicylic acid, duct tape, and freezing sprays.
 Your doctor may prescribe a stronger medicine to put on warts or may inject them with medicine.
 Your doctor also can remove warts through surgery or by freezing them.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Call your doctor or nurse call line now or seek immediate medical care if: